-The most infamous and high-profile attack was leveled against then-presidential candidate Sen. John McCain.
-Rumors swirled that he had fathered a baby with a black prostitute; was brainwashed during his time as a P.O.W. in the Vietnam War (making him a real-life “Manchurian Candidate”); and that his wife was addicted to prescription pain medication.
+The most infamous and high-profile attack was scripted by George W. Bush's 2000 presidential campaign, which suggested - through affiliated channels - that then-presidential rival Sen. John McCain had fathered a baby with a black prostitute; was brainwashed during his time as a P.O.W. in the Vietnam War (making him a real-life "Manchurian Candidate"); and that his wife was addicted to prescription pain medication.

-Indeed, McCain is alleged by Democrats to have called on the same “constituent contact” group to spread accusations about 2008 rival Barack Obama’s relationship with former Weather Underground leader Bill Ayers.
+Indeed, McCain is alleged by Democrats to have called on the same "constituent contact" group to spread accusations about his 2008 rival candidate Barack Obama's relationship with former Weather Underground leader Bill Ayers.

 South Carolina's governor, the Republican Nikki Haley, got a heavy dose of Palmetto political medicine during her run for office in 2010.
 Two men came forward during her campaign to say they'd had sexual encounters with the candidate.
 One of them, Larry Marchant, was working as a campaign consultant for Haley's opponent, Lt.
 Gov. Andre Bauer.

 Right-wing blogger Erick Erickson summed up Bauer's strategy simply: "Ignore the issues, ignore the experience and go straight to calling Nikki Haley a whore."